 - school supplies

 Don’t want to pack sheets and blankets?
 You don’t have to!
 The Carnegie Mellon Bookstore partners with the Student Dormitory Council and Bed, Bath, and Beyond to offer a full line of linens (designed to fit extra long mattresses), comforters, towels, blankets, and many other supplies to make your move-in transition smooth and effortless.
-Order by August 1 to ensure your selections and to make sure they will be delivered to your room on time.

 Another little tip – start with packing the essentials and then buy more items as needed once you are here.
 Many stores are just a short shuttle or bus ride away, and the university store has many essential items, too.